How does coronavirus spread at a concert? Germans do a test

-BERLIN (AP) — Germany held a pop concert Saturday to see how those attending would spread coronavirus.
+BERLIN — Germany held a pop concert Saturday to see how those attending could spread coronavirus if they had it.

-German researchers studying COVID-19 packed part of a Leipzig arena with volunteers, collecting data in a “real life” simulation of a pop concert with strict health and safety controls.
+German researchers studying COVID-19 packed part of a Leipzig arena with volunteers, collecting data in a “real-life” simulation of a pop concert but one with strict health and safety controls.

 About 1,500 people took part in the experiment run by the University Hospital in Halle, each taking a coronavirus test ahead of time, testing negative, and having to wear protective masks throughout the day’s testing.